s3krit/changelogerator/README.md

 # Changelog-erator :)

 This utility is written in Ruby.
-It uses the Octokit gem to connect to:
+It uses the [Octokit](https://github.com/octokit) gem to:
 - connect to Github
 - retrieve the list of changes between 2 references

-While 0.x versions were rather specific to the [Polkadot](https://github.com/paritytech/polkadot) repository, those limitations have been removed starting with 0.9.x versions.
+While `0.x` versions were rather specific to the [Polkadot](https://github.com/paritytech/polkadot) repository, those limitations have been removed starting with `0.9.x` versions.

 The only requirement if you want to benefit from filtering labels in a better way that just comparing label names if to name your labels using the following generic pattern as see [here](https://github.com/paritytech/polkadot/labels):

-`<letter><number(s)>-<arbitrary text>`
+`<letter><number(s)>[-<arbitrary text>]`

 For instance:

 - `B0-Silent 😎`
 - `C1-Important ❗️`
+- `Z12`

-Each of your issues or PR can have any number of labels but you should avoid having multiple labels of the same category.
-For instance, you do not want to have both `B0` and `B7`.
+Each of your issues or PR can have any number of labels.
+Advanced rules for labels can be defined and enforced using [ruled_labels](https://github.com/chevdor/ruled_labels).

-Running the `changelogerator` will fetch all your changes from Github.
+Running `changelogerator` will fetch all the changes for a given repository from Github.
 You should set a value for the ENV `GITHUB_TOKEN` if you want to avoid being rate limited.

 The produce json will be formatted as:
 ```